-This assignment provides an opportunity for you to apply key ideas from this course in a professional context.
-You will work in groups of 4 based on a common environmental interest.
+This assignment provides an opportunity for students to apply key ideas from this course in a professional context.
+Students will work in groups based on a common environmental interest and determined by the course coordinator.
 The purpose is multifold.
-You are expected to consider a range of concerns that have emerged, or been discussed, in the course.
+Students are expected to consider a range of concerns that have emerged, or been discussed, in the course.
 How is an issue framed, both tacitly and intentionally?
 How do we manage and create that framing?
 How are decisions made about what to communicate using what metaphors, images or media?
-You are expected to draw on ideas from the course and your wider reading to build a case for the decisions your group makes.
+Students are expected to draw on ideas from the course and their wider reading to build a case for the decisions their group makes.

-The assumption is that you have been asked by a client (government agency, local council, environmental NGO, business) to develop a proposal for a communications/media strategy related to a key environmental issue.
-You will be provided with an example a UNU project developed for the Japanese Ministry of Environment for a video documentary about the Fukushima nuclear accident.
+The assumption is that the group has been asked by a client (government agency, local council, environmental NGO, business) to develop a proposal for a communications/media strategy related to a key environmental issue.
+An example of a UNU project developed for the Japanese Ministry of Environment for a video documentary about the Fukushima nuclear accident will be shared.
 Here are some options to consider:

-- A strategy for raising the media profile of an environmental/sustainability issue of your choice. - Engage with an agency to identify and investigate their media needs (generally or on a specific issue/campaign).
+- A strategy for raising the media profile of an environmental/sustainability issue. - Engage with an agency to identify and investigate their media needs (generally or on a specific issue/campaign).